Fall of Angkor: Second Siamese occupation (1393–1394)

 The king who reigned Khmer in 1393 was Thomma Saok.
 At that time, Ramesuan was the King of Siam and continued the policy of annexing the territory of Cambodia.
 Angkor was besieged and occupied again in 1393, when King Thomma Saok also died.
 The Siamese king anointed his son, Ponhea Prek, as the vassal king in 1394, and transported the wealth and 70,000 Cambodian captives back to Ayutthaya.

 By then, Khmer prince Ponhea Yat had fled and gone to lead an army based in Srey Santhor.
 The national liberation movement led by this prince was growing rapidly.
 Five months later, the Khmer army was able to recapture Angkor.
 Ponhea Prek was also killed by Ponhea Yat.
 After liberating the capital, Ponhea Yat ascended the throne with the title Raja Aungkar Preah Paramrajathiraj.

-Fall of Angkor in 1431
+Fall of Angkor (1431)

-In 1431, Angkor was sacked and looted by Siamese King Borommarachathirat II.
+In 1431, Angkor was conquered by Siamese King Borommarachathirat II.
 Khmer King Ponhea Yat was forced to flee Yasodharapura as it was indefensible against attack by the Siamese.
 Ponhea Yat first resettled in Basan (Srey Santhor), but after it became flooded, he fled to Chaktomuk (now part of Phnom Penh).